 With 37 primitive sites, 3 of which offer electric hookups, showers, and restrooms, this is a major hub for campers.
-Many people just come here for the day, too, considering some amazing trails start at the Black Mountain Campground, four of which are featured below.
+Many people just come for the day to enjoy this wonderful spot in the Toe River Valley.

 5. Mount Mitchell Trail

 12 Miles Round Trip | Difficulty: Advanced

 While the Mount Mitchell Trail will take you into the namesake’s state park, its trailhead is actually located inside the Black Mountain Campground.

 From start to finish, this blue-blazed trail will take you up to about 3,000 feet in elevation to the very top of Mount Mitchell.

 This 75-foot waterfall is reached after a flat half-mile walk through the woods.
 It’s probably one of the easiest waterfalls near Black Mountains NC to reach that we’ll mention, and such a rewarding one, too!

 2.4 Mile Loop, 3.5 Mile Loop, or Longer | Difficulty: Moderate